 Retaining an Attorney for Workers’ Compensation Claims

 While you can’t get compensation for pain and suffering like you can with a personal injury claim, it’s still important to protect your rights and interests surrounding an on-the-job injury.
 Retaining a South Carolina workers’ compensation attorney can help ensure you are not misled by an insurance representative.
-Contact the Elrod Pope Law Firm at 803-599-3030 to schedule a consultation.
+Contact the Elrod Pope Accident & Injury Attorneys at 803-599-3030 to schedule a consultation.